ningbit/ningbit.github.io/source/_posts/2013-06-28-how-to-integrate-bootstrap-css-into-your-sinatra-site.markdown

 ####8) Getting creative with href-ing and routes

 Achieve flow by having objects point to each other and organize them both visually and logically.
 Add/drop features are more advanced and are "hidden" away, drop buttons are given class of danger to highlight destructive nature.
-Dynamic pages/data are more interesting, if you've built robust Classes/Objects, pull the data into the page with ERB, make the site feel alive!
+Ultimately, dynamic pages/data are more interesting, so if you've built robust Classes/Objects in your code, pull the data into the page with ERB and make your site feel alive!

 ![bootstrap-dashboard](http://www.ningmusic.com/img/bootstrap-dashboard.jpg)